-Zero Point represents a new direction for British choreographer and multi-disciplinary artist Darren Johnston, seen most recently at the Barbican collaborating with Hatsune Miku.
+Zero Point represents a new direction for British choreographer and multi-disciplinary artist Darren Johnston.
 He explores the intersection of the spiritual and the scientific with minimalism and simplicity inspired by his time spent in Kochi, Japan.
 Creating a seamless fusion between visual arts, theatre and dance he merges choreography with architectural projections and an ambient score by electronic music pioneer Tim Hecker.

 Performed by an ensemble of Japanese dancers, including ballet dancer Hana Sakai, their physicality and range of movement within the light sculptures echo the paradoxes between technology and tradition in Japanese culture.

 With the additional visceral power of the frequencies of Tim Hecker’s soundscape, a metaphor for consciousness, the experience is illusory and immersive.

 1 hour 10 mins/no interval

 26 May Post-show talk Free to same-day ticket holders

 As part of the development of Zero Point, Darren Johnston collaborated with The Games and Visual Effects Research Lab (G+VERL) at the University of Hertfordshire and a quantum physicist from Oxford University.
 Together they have created a meditation experience in VR, exploring 360° environments responding to the inspiration and themes of the production.